rich-27/sudoku-maker-arrow-generator/README.md

 - A line extending from an edge of the cell with one or more angles; and
 - A [Basic Arrow](#basic-arrows) tip.

+> [!Note]
+> Due to the way angled arrows are constructed from a line and a tip, arrows with a different coloured outline to their fill will not work.

 These are specified by either:

 - Three or more `DirectionKeys` enclosed within braces, such as `"{qec}"`